SolalDR/CodeKeeper/README.md

 ## Configuration

-* Ruby version : 2.3.1
+* Ruby version : 2.4.2
 * Rails version : 5.0.2
-* Database : sqlite
+* Database : postgres

 ## You want to help
 <a href="https://github.com/SolalDR/CodeKeeper/blob/master/TODO.md">To do</a>